-Most stockholders can elect to view or receive copies of future proxy materials over the Internet instead of receiving paper copies in the
+Most stockholders can elect to view or receive copies of future proxy materials over the Internet instead of receiving paper copies in the mail.

-You can choose this option and save the Company the cost of producing and mailing these documents by:

-- following the instructions provided on your Notice or proxy card; - following the instructions provided when you vote over the Internet at www.proxyvote.com.
+You can choose this option and save the Company the cost of producing and mailing these documents by following the instructions provided on your proxy card, if applicable, or by following the instructions provided when you vote over the Internet at www.proxyvote.com.